KouroshSimpkins/spegmans-every-ref/guidelines.md

 ## Versioning

-We aim to follow [Semantic Versioning](https://semver.org/), however as the original specification is not intended for non-code applications, the following guidelines will be used to follow semver's spirit - chiefy to communicate intent.
+We aim to follow [Semantic Versioning](https://semver.org/), however as the original specification is not intended for non-code applications, the following guidelines will be used to follow semver's spirit - chiefly to communicate intent.

 > Under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.
 >